 - riced broccoli or cauliflower (should be added right before the rice)

-Just remember, when it comes to making fried rice or many other stir-fried dishes, it’s all about understanding the various cooking times each ingredient requires and adding them in the appropriate order.
+- When it comes to making fried rice or many other stir-fried dishes, it’s all about understanding the various cooking times each ingredient requires and adding them in the appropriate order

 Please give this recipe a star rating below and leave a comment.
 I would appreciate it so much and want to hear from you!
 Don’t forget to tag a photo on Instagram with #healthyfeels or @healthyfeelslovely.
 I would love to see what you come up with!